-The Governors of The Robert Barclay Academy are committed to ensuring, through the Headteacher, that we provide a safe, positive and challenging learning experience.
+The Governors of Robert Barclay Academy are committed to ensuring, through the Headteacher, that we provide a safe, positive and challenging learning experience.

 At RBA we believe that every child matters and, by offering a broad and balanced curriculum, they can be inspired to attain and achieve their full potential.
 This will prepare them later for the opportunities, responsibilities and experience of life in modern Britain.

-The Governing Body of The Robert Barclay Academy is currently made up of 11 Governors.
+The Governing Body of Robert Barclay Academy is currently made up of 11 Governors.
 Governors are appointed from a variety of backgrounds and skills to ensure that all stakeholders in the academy have a say in the way in which it is strategically managed.

 The categories of Governors are: